We will model a user with a primary key, a name, a personal email address and a work email address; using Value Objects for everything.

 }

-Nothing special needed here, just the @Embeddable
+Nothing special needed here, just the @Embeddable annotation on the class level.

 When the entity is written to the database, the field names used here will be used as column names.